 Hours of Operation

-The park’s standard hours of operation are 7 a.m. – 4 p.m.
-Thursday through Sunday for bank fishing, and Friday through Sunday on a limited basis for boat fishing (includes bow fishing).
+The park's standard hours of operation are 6:30 a.m. - 4 p.m.
+Thursday through Sunday for bank fishing and boat fishing.
+Boats must be off the water by 3:30 pm.

 Please note: Because safety is our top priority at Comanche Peak and at Squaw Creek Park, from time to time the park may be closed or have a delayed opening due to weather, lake conditions, or other reasons.
 It is best to call in advance to confirm the park is open.